 - Face coverings for anyone on District premises will follow the orders of the Pennsylvania Department of Health.
-As of July 24, 2020, August 17, 2020, September 2, 2020, and November 17, 2020 anyone on the premises is obligated to wear a mask or face covering that aligns with the Universal Masking Order.
-The District will continue to monitor guidance and directives from the Pennsylvania Department of Health.
-Enhanced face covering protocols with an emphasis on proper fit.
-Gaiters are no longer permitted as a face covering. - Families of students at higher risk should contact the school nurse to discuss the development of an Individual Health Plan.
+As of July 24, 2020, August 17, 2020, and September 2, 2020 anyone on the premises is obligated to wear a mask or face covering.
+The District will continue to monitor guidance and directives from the Pennsylvania Department of Health. - Families of students at higher risk should contact the school nurse to discuss the development of an Individual Health Plan.
 The school may also follow the protocol for 504 Plan Eligibility and special education eligibility.
 Staff who are at higher risk should contact the Director of Human Resources so their specific circumstances can be reviewed.
-Additional safety equipment, safety protocols, and other accommodations may be provided depending upon the circumstances. - The District is working with our substitute and aide/paraprofessional vendors to secure additional staff to support the instructional program and the safety guidelines.
+Additional safety equipment, safety protocols, and other accommodations may be provided depending upon the circumstances. - The District is working with our substitute and aide/paraprofessional vendors to secure additional staff to support the instructional program and the safety guidelines. - The District has developed a model of programming which incorporates both virtual and in-person instruction for grades K-12, the use of a block schedule at the secondary level, and the inclusion of social emotional wellness instruction and support into the school day for all students.